VariantSync/DiffDetective/replication/splc23-views/INSTALL.md

 ### 2. Open a Suitable Terminal
 ```
-# Windows Command Prompt:
- - Press 'Windows Key + R' on your keyboard
- - Type in 'cmd'
- - Click 'OK' or press 'Enter' on your keyboard

 # Windows PowerShell:
  - Open the search bar (Default: 'Windows Key') and search for 'PowerShell'
  - Start the PowerShell